 Cremation has already taken place as were Bev’s wishes.
 A celebration of life will take place at a later date.
 In lieu of flowers, donations can be made to the Cancer Association or the Heart & Stroke Foundation.
 Messages of condolence can be left at www.billingsleyfuneralhome.com

-To plant a tree in memory of Beverly Vernon Ashby, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Beverly Vernon Ashby, please visit our tribute store.